Tyrrrz/Tyrrrz.me/data/blog/parsing-steam-market/Post.md

 At some point, I was contracted to make a WordPress plugin that displays some basic information on an item from Steam Market.
 It had to show its name, image and the current lowest price.

-I was initially hoping that there would be some sort of API for this but unfortunately there isn't.
+I was initially hoping that there would be some sort of API for this, but unfortunately there isn't.
 Probably because it would make developing bots a bit too easy.

-Having spent some time inspecting the listing pages with Chrome’s developer console, I’ve discovered that all of the pricing information is pulled using a single AJAX request which can be easily reverse-engineered.
+Having spent some time inspecting the listing pages with Chrome’s developer console, I’ve discovered that all the pricing information is pulled using a single AJAX request which can be easily reverse-engineered.
 Let’s take a look at how it works.

 ## Getting pricing info

-Here's the request that Steam's frontend uses to get latest pricing info:
+Here's the request that Steam's frontend uses to get the latest pricing info:

 ```php
 $url =